FilippTrigub/apaFin/README.md

 ### Contributions

-This repo is a fork of the flathunter repo with adaptation for automatic application made by @PhilTrigu .
+This repo is a fork of the <a href="https://github.com/flathunters/flathunter">flathunter</a> repo with adaptation for automatic application made by @PhilTrigu .